Configure the Run Button for Functions

 If you define a run command that creates a variable with the same name as a variable in the base workspace, the run command variable overwrites the base workspace variable when you run that run command.

-Run button.
+Click the Run button.
 MATLAB runs the function using the first run command in the list.
-For
+For example, click Run to run

 result = myfunction(1:10,5).
 MATLAB displays the result in the Command Window.